Washington County, FL tax sales

 - Each parcel is advertised four consecutive weeks in The Washington County News before the sale.

-Florida statewide rules
+Florida rules

 - Redemption

-- The owner (or anyone) can redeem a certificate at any time after it is issued and before a tax deed is issued.
+- The owner (or anyone) can redeem a certificate at any time after it is issued, up until full payment for the tax deed is made to the Clerk, which cuts off redemption even before the deed is formally issued.
 The two-year clock that lets a certificate holder apply for a tax deed runs from April 1 of the year the certificate was issued.

 - Deed deposit